4avka/9/cmd/config/readme.md

 # config

-It is deceptively small but this library provides a neat and concise syntax for declaration of a configuration data structure.
+It is deceptively small but this library provides a neat and concise syntax for declaration of a configuration data structure and application definition.

 In the [cmd/](cmd/) folder is an example of a declaration of the struct and a function that binds a struct containing pointers to the values into the